microsoft/Threat-Matrix-for-Kubernetes/docs/mitigations/MS-M9004 Secure CI CD environment.md

     MITRE mitigation: -

 Security code repositories and CI/CD environment by placing gates to restrict unauthorized access and modification of content.
-This can include enforcing RBAC permissions to access and make changes to code, artifacts and build piplines, ensure goverened process for pull-request approval, apply branch policies and others.
+This can include enforcing RBAC permissions to access and make changes to code, artifacts and build pipelines, ensure governed process for pull-request approval, apply branch policies and others.